TechnicJelle/GPUForBeginners/docs/chapter03new/README.md

 #### Load

-Now that we have compiled the shaders into the various formats the platform(s) might need, we need to make our program actually load them in!
+Now that we have compiled the shaders into the various formats the platform(s) might need, we need to make our application actually load them in!

 Create a new function above `SDL_AppInit()`:
 `SDL_GPUShader* LoadShader(SDL_GPUDevice* device, const std::string& shaderFilename)`.